xCortez/prize-picks-pokedex/README.md

 * The pokemon details pages only include `evolves_from` relationships, so you can visit previous evolutions from the details page but not the `evolvess_to` relationship

+* Also noticed some deprecation warnings, ideally I would go and fix these warnings to ensure the projcect is in the best shape possible, but I was running out of time
+  So instead I'm leaving this note here stating that I would infact like to fix those warnings

 * Thoughts on making this work on concurrent envs: To make this work in a concurrent environment we would have to store the data in a DB rather than in localStorage to better operate on the data, and also have to ensure locking mechanisms to prevent race conditions while writing into the DB.